terrazzoapp/terrazzo/docs/guides/tokens.md

 ## JSON or YAML?

-Though the original [DTFM spec](https://design-tokens.github.io/community-group/format/) (and most examples) use JSON, Cobalt supports YAML equally well since it’s a 1:1 translation.
+Though the original [DTCG spec](https://design-tokens.github.io/community-group/format/) (and most examples) use JSON, Cobalt supports YAML equally well since it’s a 1:1 translation.
 But since YAML is an easier format to read and write, you may prefer it (the Cobalt maintainers do!).
 Wherever you see mention of `tokens.json`, know that Cobalt supports `tokens.yaml` equally well; the former is just used as the common term for simplicity.

 _Tip: [Boop](https://boop.okat.best/) is a simple, secure tool to convert JSON to YAML in a snap._